 Ribblehead to Dent

-Today you have excellent views through the valleys admiring the beautiful Fells, the Vikings having cleared and settled this way.
-Enjoy a picnic today as refreshment stops are few along this delightfully isolated section of the route.
-Walking beside rivers into Dent to admire beautiful stone houses and St. Andrew’s church, the village is often described as a ‘terrestrial paradise.’
+Today is pretty again with fine views through the valleys of the beautiful Fells, the Vikings having cleared and settled this way.
+Enjoy a picnic once more today as refreshment stops are few along this delightfully isolated section of the route.
+Walking beside rivers into Dent, admire beautiful stone houses in this village, often described as a ‘terrestrial paradise.’
 In the seventeenth and eighteenth century Dent was well known for its hand-knitting and we will meet you here.

 7. Day seven